Paradise Lost (band): Century Media (2006–2016)

 On 15 August 2013, the cover and artwork for their compilation album of B-sides, Tragic Illusion 25, were released.
-From September to October 2014, some of the songs from the album were released, such as a new song entitled "Loneliness Remains", and older songs that were remade such as "Our Savior 2013" from Lost Paradise and the title track "Gothic 2013" from Gothic.
+From September to October 2014, some songs from the album were released, such as "Loneliness Remains", and older songs that were remade, such as "Our Savior 2013" from Lost Paradise and the title track "Gothic 2013" from Gothic.
 The album was released on 5 November 2013.

-On 27 October 2013, it was announced that the writing for the 14th studio album will begin after their 25th-anniversary tour and the recording to the album will start in June 2014.
-On 29 December 2014, it was revealed that The Plague Within would be the title for upcoming album.
-On 26 January 2015, the release date for 2 June 2015 was announced, along with the producer, Jaime Gomez Arellano and the recording location of Orgone Studios, London.
-Speaking to Rock Sins, Nick Holmes stated that the new album would have elements of all previous Paradise Lost material including a return to the death/doom of their early output, stating that "there's some songs that could've been written in 1989, a couple of really old school doom/death songs which are gonna surprise a couple of people when they hear it".
-The Plague Within is considered by many traditional fans to be their best and most complete album in many years, as well as being a true return to their signature sound.
+On 27 October 2013, it was announced that writing for the 14th studio album would begin after their 25th-anniversary tour and the recording to the album would start in June 2014.
+On 29 December 2014, it was revealed that The Plague Within would be the title for the upcoming album.
+On 26 January 2015, the release date 2 June 2015 was announced, along with producer Jaime Gomez Arellano and the recording location of Orgone Studios, London.
+Speaking to Rock Sins, Nick Holmes stated that the new album would have elements of all previous Paradise Lost material, including a return to death/doom, stating that "there's some songs that could've been written in 1989, a couple of really old school doom/death songs which are gonna surprise a couple of people when they hear it".
+The Plague Within is considered by many traditional fans their best and most complete album in many years, as well as a true return to their signature sound.

+The band participated in Maryland Deathfest in May 2015.